 In general, each component of the framework contains a name and a set of properties controlling its behavior.
 Also, components can be enabled and disabled.
 The sections below outline the components of this framework.
-Also included are logs and statistics.

-4.7.1 Provider Type
+4.6.1 Provider Type

 A provider type represents the specific implementation of the physical action to take, like writing to a file or sending an email.
-The available provider types are defined by the system and can be queried for using the jKQL query: Display ProviderTypes.
+The available provider types are defined by the system and can be queried for using the jKQL query: Get ProviderTypes.
 This will list each available provider type, along with the name and data type of its supported properties.
-The current provider types available are "FileProvider", "EmailProvider", and "ScriptProvider" (provider names are case insensitive).
+The current provider types available are "FileProvider", "EmailProvider", and "ScriptProvider" (provider type names are case insensitive).